javascript-programming/jaav-tm/README.md

 - Docker should use alpine as base
 - Invetigate businesscard concept.
 Make accounts identifiable.
 - Create a lot of examples
+- Implement a network generator, making genesis and key files and configuring the toml files automatically
+- Query the state on height.
+Now only the current state is returned, should be able to iterate its history
+- Create stats dashboard on node